PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 Traditional operating systems provide a desktop environment with a graphical user interface for operating the computer.
 By contrast, the PlanktoScope OS provides a set of web browser-based graphical user interfaces for operating the PlanktoScope.
 This approach was chosen for the following reasons:

 - Most people already have a personal computing device (e.g. a phone or laptop).
-By relying on the user's personal computing device as the graphical interface for the PlanktoScope's software, the PlanktoScope project can reduce hardware costs by omitting a display from the PlanktoScope hardware.
+By relying on the user's personal computing device as the graphical interface for the PlanktoScope's software, the PlanktoScope project can reduce hardware costs by omitting a full display from the PlanktoScope hardware.

 - The PlanktoScope's computational resources are limited and may often need to be fully used for [data processing](#data-processing) tasks.
 By offloading real-time interaction (such as rendering of the graphical display, and handling of mouse and keyboard events) to a separate device, we can ensure a smooth user experience even when the PlanktoScope's Raspberry Pi computer is busy with other work.